15 Reasons Why it's Not Your Weight Making You Unhappy

 A whisper in my ear.

 “There is more to you than this.
 You are so much more than your weight.
 You deserve to be happy.
-YOU have the power to become yourself again.”
+YOU have the power change anything you don’t like.”

 No. That’s not right.